MantisSub/batchstitcher/README.md

 ## Problem resolution

+- Please do not rename the original recording files (origin_1.mp4, origin_1_lrv.mp4, etc.), or stitching will fail.
 - The progress window should provide enough information if something goes wrong.
 - Some combinations of Codec / Profile / Bitrate don't work.
   - In this case you will get an error 244 (Codec/Profile not supported)